Mike Middleton (American football): Dallas Cowboys

-Middleton was selected by the Dallas Cowboys in the third round (84th overall) of the 1993 NFL Draft to play safety.
+Middleton was selected by the Dallas Cowboys in the third round (84th overall) of the 1993 NFL draft to play safety.
 He was released before the season started on August 23.

 Miami Dolphins

-On December 1993, he was added to the Miami Dolphins practice squad.
+In December 1993, he was added to the Miami Dolphins practice squad.
 He was signed for the 1994 training camp, but was released before the season started on April 25.

 Barcelona Dragons (WLAF)

 In 1995, he signed with the Barcelona Dragons of the World League of American Football.
 He was placed on the injured reserve list on May 11.
 In 1996, he returned as the starter at strong safety.

 Orlando Predators (AFL)

 On July 10, 1996, he signed with the Orlando Predators of the Arena Football League to play wide receiver/defensive back.
 On May 27, 1997, he was traded to the New York CityHawks along with the rights for John Bock in exchange for Curtis Cotton.